JosephUT/week1-w24-solution/README.md

 You should see that the outputs are identical for all four test functions.

 Problems 3-6 should be tested by invoking the unit tests under ```/test```.
-After completing problem 2, you should be able to invoke your unit tests either through the CLion interface or by running ```ctest``` in the root of the build tree.
+After completing problem 2, you should be able to invoke your unit tests by running ```ctest``` in the root of the build tree.
 Refer to the testing usage discussion in Lab 1.
 All tests should pass after completion.

 ## Grading and Submission